 I hope this post has helped you understand the importance of knowing how to care for introverts.

 Introverts are biologically built differently than extroverts, and it’s important to know how to interact with them to avoid causing harm.
-The thing is, most introverts will never let you know that they are hurt by your words and actions
+The thing is, most introverts will never let you know that they are hurt by your words and actions, so taking these tips into consideration will show them that you really care and build a relationship of trust between you.

 Understanding how introverts work will improve your relationship with them.